 Appropriate Lighting for Jewelry Product Photography

 You can get the ideal lighting for your jewelry products by placing the light in the proper location.
 Put one light source, a softbox, or an umbrella in front of the jewelry at a 45-degree angle.
 This will maintain even and gentle lighting.
 Keep your camera facing the jewelry item directly.
 You might notice some shadows if your product is positioned toward the rear of your sweep.
-For a background that is completely white, bring the product closer to you.
+For a completely white background, bring the product closer to you.

 Styling Jewelry Products for Photography